Wolfgang Mischnick: Political career

 From 1957 to 1994 Wolfgang Mischnick was a member of the German Bundestag.
 From 1959 to 1961 he was Parliamentary Managing Director of the FDP parliamentary group.

 After the Bundestag election in 1961, Mischnick was appointed Minister for Expellees, Refugees and War Victims in the federal government led by Chancellor Konrad Adenauer as the youngest minister.
 In 1963 he was deputy chairman and in 1968 chairman of the FDP parliamentary group.
 As such, he served as opposition leader until the Brandt government took office on 1969.
 In 1982 he argued for continuing the coalition with the SPD but to preserve party unity, supported the shift of support the (CDU/CSU).

-1991 Mischnick left the office of parliamentary group chairman at his own request, which he held longer than any other parliamentary group chairman in the history of the Bundestag.
+In 1991, Mischnick left the office of parliamentary group chairman at his own request, which he held longer than any other parliamentary group chairman in the history of the Bundestag.
 After reunion Mischnick played a leading role in merging the FDP and the LDPD in 1989-90.
-He than entered the Bundestag via the state list of Saxony; before always via the state list of Hesse.
+He than entered the Bundestag via the state list of Saxony, though previously he had always become a Bundestag member via the state list of Hesse.

 Positions

 Mischnick was considered a committed social politician and sports sponsor.
 His main focus was on German-German relations and reconciliation with the East.
-1973 he traveled with Herbert Wehner (SPD) to a secret meeting with the Chairman of the State Council Erich Honecker in the GDR to improve the relations.
+1973 he traveled with Herbert Wehner (SPD) to a meeting with the Chairman of the State Council Erich Honecker in the GDR to improve the relations.

 More information

-1987 to 1995 Mischnick was chairman of the FDP-affiliated Friedrich Naumann Foundation in Gummersbach.
+From 1987 to 1995 Mischnick was chairman of the FDP-affiliated Friedrich Naumann Foundation in Gummersbach.
 There, in the archive of liberalism, can now be found the extensive estate of Mischnick.
 He died 6 October 2002 in Bad Soden (near his home in Kronberg).